T&L Development Programmes

 What common mistakes do applicants make and how can they be avoided?

-Quite often in applications for Senior Fellowship, Descriptor 3.7 isn’t developed enough to explain either how the applicant influenced the case study or the impact of their influence.
+Quite often in applications for Senior Fellowship, Descriptor 3.3 isn’t developed enough to explain either how the applicant influenced the case study or the impact of their influence.
 Sometimes an application can read as if it was rushed and opportunities are missed to include an example for one of the descriptors.
-The portfolio is so much easier to assess if it is well organised and clearly matches the descriptors to the various examples.
+The application is so much easier to assess if it is well organised and clearly matches the descriptors to the various examples.

 If an application doesn’t quite meet the criteria, can the applicant expect to receive supportive and constructive feedback that will help them to improve next time around?

 Yes, of course!
-If the application doesn’t quite meet the criteria, the applicant can send a further 500 words to support one of their case studies.
-If the application requires more than a further 500 words of development, the applicant is given supportive and constructive feedback which can be used to improve the application next time around.
+If the application doesn’t quite meet the criteria, the applicant can send a further 300 words to support one of their case studies.
+If the application requires more than a further 300 words of development, the applicant is given supportive and constructive feedback which can be used to improve the application next time around.
 They won’t need to wait long as there are 3 or 4 submission deadlines per year.

-- Give yourself enough time to complete the portfolio, mapping document and reference gathering.
+1. Give yourself enough time to complete the portfolio, mapping document and reference gathering.

-- Ensure all descriptors are met and examples clearly referenced, so assessors don’t miss opportunities to tick off a descriptor.
+2. Ensure all descriptors are met and examples clearly referenced, so assessors don’t miss opportunities to tick off a descriptor.